krish-21/TakeOut/README.md

 ## Features

-- View list of Food which can be orderd
+- View list of Food which can be ordered
 - Add Food to Cart
 - View Cart
 - Modify Cart within the Cart